Revealed: Trump-linked US Christian ‘fundamentalists’ pour millions of ‘dark money’ into Europe, boosting the far Right

 MEPs call for action as openDemocracy analysis reveals ‘shocking’ flows of cash crossing the Atlantic to push ultra-conservative agendas

-US Christian right ‘fundamentalists’ linked to the Trump administration and Steve Bannon are among a dozen American groups that have poured at least $50 million of ‘dark money’ into Europe over the last decade, openDemocracy can reveal today.
+US Christian Right ‘fundamentalists’ linked to the Trump administration and Steve Bannon are among a dozen American groups that have poured at least $50m of ‘dark money’ into Europe over the last decade, openDemocracy can reveal today.

 Among the biggest spenders is a group whose chief counsel is also Donald Trump’s personal lawyer, Jay Sekulow.
 Another organisation has collaborated with a controversial Rome-based ‘institute’ backed by Steve Bannon.
-And a number of the groups are connected to the World Congress of Families: a network of ultra-conservative activists which has links to far-right politicians and movements in several European countries, including Italy, Hungary, Poland, Spain and Serbia.
+And a number of the groups are connected to the World Congress of Families (WCF): a network of ultra-conservative activists that has links to far-Right politicians and movements in several European countries, including Italy, Hungary, Poland, Spain and Serbia.

 After a six-month openDemocracy investigation, major aid donors and NGOs have said they will investigate anti-LGBT ‘conversion therapy’ at health facilities run by groups they fund.